-It is good laboratory practice to run a normal control, free of drugs known to affect platelets, whenever reagents are reconstituted or thawed and/or for every 8-hours of testing.
+It is good laboratory practice to run a normal control, free of drugs known to affect platelets, whenever reagents are reconstituted or thawed.
 Test results should fall within Normal Ranges established in each laboratory.

 Positive controls can be provided by collecting samples from aspirin volunteers and subjects previously diagnosed with a platelet disorder.